odoo/documentation/getting_started/documentation.rst

 -   Read the documentation on our website:
     `https://www.odoo.com/documentation/user <https://www.odoo.com/documentation/user>`__

--   Watch the videos on our eLearning platform (Free with your first Success Pack):
+-   Watch the videos on our eLearning platform (free with your first Success Pack):
     `https://odoo.thinkific.com/courses/odoo-functional <https://odoo.thinkific.com/courses/odoo-functional>`__

 -   Watch the webinars on our
     `Youtube channel <https://www.youtube.com/user/OpenERPonline>`__

--   Or send your questions to our online support through our `online support form <https://www.odoo.com/help>`__.
+-   Or send your questions to our online support team through our `online support form <https://www.odoo.com/help>`__.

 What do we expect from you?